IronShield-Tech/ironshield-api/README.md

    *A stateless scraping & L7 DDoS protection solution optimized for performance, privacy, and accessibility*

-   Built with **Rust compiled**, IronShield integrates seamlessly with numerous CDN's and reverse proxies to provide blazingly fast scraping and DDoS protection.
+   **Built with Rust**, IronShield integrates seamlessly with numerous CDN's and reverse proxies to provide blazingly fast scraping and DDoS protection.
 IronShield is open source and **self-hostable**.

 </div>

 <p align="center">
-  IronShield is licensed under the <a href="https://github.com/IronShield-Tech/IronShield/blob/main/LICENSE">SSPL v1.0</a>.
+  IronShield API is licensed under the <a href="https://github.com/IronShield-Tech/IronShield/blob/main/LICENSE">SSPL v1.0</a>.
   Commercial licenses are available for modified proprietary use cases.
-See the <a href="https://github.com/IronShield-Tech/IronShield/blob/main/LICENSE_OVERVIEW.md">License Overview</a> for details.
+See the <a href="https://github.com/IronShield-Tech/ironshield-api/blob/main/LICENSE_OVERVIEW.md">License Overview</a> for details.
 </p>